Remiswl/necromunda_symfony/README.md

 Necromunda is a skirmish tabletop war game produced by Games Workshop.
 This website will help you to create and manage your gangs.

 All texts and illustrations are the property of Games Workshop.
-The use of this website will exclusively be private.

 ## Technologies